Payments and Credits

 Credit Card Payments

-Discover card, MasterCard, and VISA credit card payments are accepted on-line, in person at the Bursar’s cashier windows, or over the telephone in the Webster University Bursar’s Office.
-On-line credit card payments are made through the Bursar CASHNet site accessible to students through their Connections account.
+Discover card, MasterCard, VISA, and American Express credit card payments are accepted online with a 2.75% convenience fee.
+Online credit card payments are made through the Bursar CASHNet site accessible to students through their Connections account.
 Extended campuses are not approved to handle credit card information.
 Students should be encouraged to make secure on-line payments through their Webster Connections account.

 Private Scholarship Check Payments